Roasted Pink Oyster Mushrooms

 • Shove roasted oyster mushrooms into a burger bun and drizzle generously with hoisin sauce for an easy meat-free burger alternative.

 • Add the roasted oyster mushrooms to noodles and stir-fries.
+They’re delicious with plain gochujang udon noodles!

-• Use them in grain bowls or buddha bowls.
+• Use them in grain bowls or Buddha bowls.

 • Spoon roasted mushrooms onto toasted ciabatta or crostini for easy mushroom bruschetta.